-The Czech Competition Authority (the “CCA”) imposed a fine of CZK 17.65m (ca. EUR 0.7m) on a company active in the field of distribution of candles for concluding vertical price fixing agreements with some of its retailers.
+The Czech Competition Authority ('CCA') imposed a fine of 17.65 million CZK (approx. 0.7 million EUR) on a company active in the field of distribution of candles for concluding vertical price fixing agreements with some of its retailers.
 The case represents ‘traditional’ resale price maintenance, as we are used to with the CCA.

 However, it is interesting that the CCA lowered the final amount of the fine as the undertaking committed to adopt a comprehensive competition law compliance programme.
 This has been the first time in history the CCA took a compliance programme into account when setting a fine.

 The CCA set the following general conditions for the compliance programme to be considered as a mitigating circumstance: